AdamCodd/local-hyperDB/README.md

 * <b>ANN prefilter</b>: Queries are pre-filtered using ANN to accelerate subsequent filtering, with a fallback to brute-force searching in case no results are returned.
 * <b>Time-Decay Ranking</b>: Incorporates a recency bias in the ranking algorithm, allowing more recent documents to be ranked higher based on a configurable time-decay factor.
 * <b>Vector-Based Queries</b>: Incorporates `query_vector` parameter in the `query` method for direct vector-based queries alongside traditional text queries.
+* <b>Document Indexes</b>: Returns the similarity score as well as the original index of the document from the database for further processing.
 * <b>Dynamic Metric Selection</b>: Extends the query method to allow the selection of similarity metrics, including Hamming distance, dot product, and Euclidean metric and more, for more tailored search results.
 * <b>LRU cache</b>: Implements a Least Recently Used (LRU) cache to store query results, reducing the computation time for repeated queries by retrieving the results from the cache instead of re-executing the query.